statnett/edx-dotnet/README.md

 http://azure.github.io/amqpnetlite/articles/building_application.html

 For more examples, see the AmqpLiteNet home, which contains more complex examples of sending/receiving messages.
-These examples including transaction handling as well as callback-based communication:
+These examples include transaction handling as well as callback-based communication:

 https://github.com/Azure/amqpnetlite/blob/master/Examples